-August 14, 1991: As Apple and Microsoft head to court to battle each other, the tide begins to turn against Apple and its claims that Windows unlawfully copies the look and feel of Mac OS.
+August 14, 1991: As Apple and Microsoft head to court to battle each other, the tide begins to turn against Cupertino and its claims that Windows unlawfully copies the look and feel of Mac OS.

 Windows 2.03 pits Apple vs. Microsoft

 Released in 1987, Windows 2.03 triggered the Apple-Microsoft legal battles of the early 1990s.
 The pivotal update added Mac-style icons and overlapping windows to Microsoft’s operating system.
 While earlier versions of Windows looked comically primitive next to Mac, Windows 2.03 closed the gap — and Apple took notice.